|Nora circa 1916|

 Every year on June 16th, fans of James Joyce celebrate Bloomsday by having public readings from Ulysses, dramatizations and pub crawls.
 In Dublin, tourists dress in Edwardian costume and retrace the steps Leopold Bloom around the city.
 They stop at such landmarks as Davy Byrne's Pub.
 Below is a 2004 photograph of Bloomsday celebrations on North Great George's Street in Dublin.
 The crowd is enjoying a street party provided by the James Joyce Centre.

-Although I was hoping that Vancouver would come through, I have to be fair and admit that Boston deserved to win.
+Although I was hoping that Vancouver would come through, I have to be fair and admit that Boston deserved to win the Stanley Cup.
 The Canucks had home ice advantage and the whole city of Vancouver behind them (plus thousands of Canadian fans) and they came up flat.
 They couldn't even score a solitary goal.
 They came up with nothing but a big fat goose egg.
 They lost 4-0.
 Boston proved to be hungrier and much more inspired.

 Roberto Luongo must be feeling awful.
 I still think he's a good goalie, but he has let greatness slip away from his grasp.
 He didn't rise to the occasion when it counted.
 It's time for Luongo and the rest of the team to take a good hard look at themselves.
 It's going to be a long, hot summer.